FDio/vpp/docs/gettingstarted/developers/infrastructure.md

 format\_junk() can invoke other user-format functions if desired.
 The programmer shoulders responsibility for argument type-checking.
-It is typical for user format functions to blow up if the va\_arg(va, type) macros don't match the caller's idea of reality.
+It is typical for user format functions to blow up spectaculary if the va\_arg(va, type) macros don't match the caller's idea of reality.

 Unformat
 --------